boyu3922/Creative-coding-major-project/README.md

 ### Conclusion

 I created a keyPressed( ) function to change the vertexOffset variable, which will affect on the number of vertices of star-like shape.
-Through press left and right arrow key, the vertexOffset variable will change, to increase or decrease the vertices amount.
+Through press left and right arrow key, the vertexOffset variable will change, to increase or decrease the vertices amount. mouseClicked( ) function give users a choice to hide and unhide the star-like shape in the fortune wheel.